joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

     - If you actually do need a View's state to persist across navigations to that view or be used by other views, consider if what you have/need is actually a Service of some sort.
 - I also do not like directly using Vuex.
 Rather, I prefer to use it as the "persistence layer" and wrap access to in Service Controllers that View Components (among other things) use.

+#### On Vuex for Route-View State

+The issue I have with using Vuex for Route-View state is basically this: it creates a tight coupling between the Route-View Component and the Store.

+- Why is the coupling tight?
+    - Because any Vuex Module that is specific to Route-View is defined by the needs of that Route-View.
+- Why is this bad?
+    - Because the Vuex Module is globally defined, which allows easy access to it from any other Route-View.
+        - If any other Route-View uses that Vuex Module, then it must be assume all Route-Views may potentially use it, which means many more tight couplings.
+    - Rather, one should create the architecture such that good decisions are easier to implement, and bad decisions are harder to implement.

 #### On Vuex Getters

 Vuex Getters are for a few things only: